agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ### ❓ Why a Key
 We recommended giving each Collection a unique Key.
 I promise you, it has only advantages.
+Some of them are listed below:
 - helps us during debug sessions
 - makes it easier to identify the Collection
 - no need for separate persist Key